ceticamarco/dc/man.md

 Pops the top-of-stack and uses it as an index into array `r`.
 The selected value is then pushed onto the stack.

-## Strings
+## Strings/Macros

-_dc_ has a limited ability to operate on strings as well as on numbers; the only things you can do with strings are print them and execute them as macros (which means that the content of a string can execute as a _dc_ program).
+_dc_ has a limited ability to operate on strings as well as on numbers; strings can be printed or executed as a macro, that is as a dc program.
+Strings can be nested, i.e. a string can contain another string.
+For example:

+- **\[ 1 \] p**: Prints the string(note: `1` is a string and not a number);
+- **\[ \[ Hello World \] p \] x**: pushes a string containing another string and a command and execute it;
+- **\[ Executing: \] p \[ 2 p 10 p \[ r / p \] p x \] x**: Prints the ongoing operation and execute it using homoiconicity property.

+When a string is used as a macro, dc *lazily evaluate* it; that is, the evaluation of subprograms is delayed until the evaluator requires their values.
+Avoiding eagerly evaluation allows the programmer to take advantage of DC's homoiconicity and to make macro evaluation more lightweight.

 Any kind of stack can hold strings, and _dc_ always knows whether any given object is a string or a number.
 Some commands such as arithmetic operations demand numbers as arguments and print errors if given strings.
 Other commands can accept either a number or a string; for example, the **p** command can accept either and prints the object according to its type.

 **[ characters ]**